Uric Acid Symptoms, Causes & Treatment: What Happens When Uric Acid Is High?

 High-risk individuals with a history of gout, kidney stones, chronic kidney disease or strong family history may require routine screening every 6–12 months.

 Treatment focuses on reducing uric acid levels and managing symptoms of uric acid–related diseases.
+Medical treatments (prescribed by a doctor) may include:

 - Allopurinol or febuxostat (to reduce uric acid production)